siiiiiiiiiii/AAPL-stock-price-website/README.md

+https://siiiiiiiiiii.github.io/AAPL-stock-price-trend-/ (The link may not work if it has expired.
+If this happens, please open index.html and download it)

 This is a stock analysis website featuring a price chart for Apple (AAPL).
 The chart displays multiple technical indicators, including:

 K-line (Candlestick chart): Shows daily open, close, high, and low prices.